haveno-dex/haveno-docs/docs/the-project/installation/installation_notes.md

     First find a third party network and then use their installer, or build their repository by customizing [these instructions](https://docs.haveno.exchange/development/installing/).

-# Run your own Monero node
+# Run your own Monero node (recommended)

 For the best experience, running your own local Monero node is highly recommended, because the Tor network can be slow and unreliable with Monero.

-You can run your own Monero node by downloading the CLI from https://www.getmonero.org/downloads/.
+You can run your own Monero node by downloading the CLI from [https://www.getmonero.org/downloads/](https://www.getmonero.org/downloads/).

 # Install Haveno on Windows